agda/cubical/Cubical/AlgebraicGeometry/Spec.lagda.md

 ```

-𝔸 is the initial 𝔸-algebra, so we now that its spectrum has to be equal to the point:
+𝔸 is the initial 𝔸-algebra, so we know that its spectrum has to be equal to the point:

 ```